This section explains the issues you’ll need to consider if you leave a covered position.

 In the event of your death, PERF must be notified so that your beneficiaries receive prompt payments.
 PERF needs a copy of your death certificate to make any distributions of available ASA balances or survivor benefits.
-Employers may inform PERF of your death, but the death certificate is still required.
+Although employers may inform PERF of your death, the death certificate is still required.
 Employers do not always provide a member’s death notification.

 INPRS will distribute the ASA to the beneficiary or beneficiaries on file.
 The named beneficiary’s right to a benefit vests upon your death.
-A change of beneficiary designation must be on file with PERF before death.
-A change received after your death is invalid.
+A change of beneficiary designation must be on file with PERF before death, as a change received after your death is invalid.

 If you name more than one primary beneficiary, and one of them precedes you in death, the benefits formula for the survivors may change.
 If you don’t file a new beneficiary designation form, the remaining primary beneficiaries will receive a portion of the deceased primary beneficiary’s share based upon the remaining primary beneficiaries’ percentages.